kolkhis/lab-utils/pve/README.md

 It gathers network interface information from all guest machines, as well as their host names as they're configured locally.

+- This script is self documenting.
+Run `./get-vm-ips --help` for usage.

 ---